jakefordyce/castlesandcritters/how_to_play.markdown

 Silence - Your character cannot cast spells, but can move and use melee attacks.

 Disarm - Your character cannot use melee attacks, but can move and cast spells.

+### Ongoing Damage/ Ongoing Healing

+Ongoing damage is the damage a character takes every round.
+Unless otherwise specified, the damage is 1 and this happens at the beginning of the turn before any actions are taken.
+The damage is not affected by any kind of defense unless there is an effect that specifically says that it affects Ongoing Damage.

+A character cannot take Ongoing Damage from the same character if the source is the same Abililty.
+Each application from the same Ability affects the power of the Ongoing Damage instead.
+Different characters can have Ongoing Damage from the same Ability.

+Ex.
+Crystal applies Bloom under Harper.
+Each turn, before Harper takes any actions, she is healed for 1 Health.
+Crystal casts bloom again.
+The new effect overwrite the old one.

+Jake then casts Bloom under Harper.
+Each turn, Harper is now healed for 2 health.